layeksanjoy/BookReads/README.md

 This a project i got when i was learning react from Udacity's React Fundamentals course where i was given a API for a book shelves and was asked to do the React part of the code.

 #App Functionality

 In this application, the main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

-Currently Reading
+Currently Reading,

-Want to Read
+Want to Read,

 Read

 Each book has a control that lets you select the shelf for that book.
 When you select a different shelf, the book moves there.